-Nick Schroeck, GLELC executive director – Nick is the Executive Director of the GLELC.
-Nick is also an adjunct professor at Wayne State University Law School where he is the Director of the Transnational Environmental Law Clinic.
+Nick Schroeck, GLELC Executive Director – Nick is the Executive Director of the GLELC.
+Nick is also an assistant clinical professor at Wayne State University Law School where he is the Director of the Transnational Environmental Law Clinic.
 Previously, Nick worked for the National Wildlife Federation, America's largest conservation organization, out of their Great Lakes Natural Resources Center in Ann Arbor, MI.
 Prior to joining NWF, Nick was a Sea Grant Fellow with the Great Lakes Commission.
-Nick is a licensed Michigan attorney and a graduate of Wayne State University Law School.
+Nick is admitted to practice law in Michigan and a graduate of Wayne State University Law School.
 He also holds a B.A. in Urban Studies and Political Science from Elmhurst College in Illinois.
 Nick has represented clients in a variety of water and air quality litigation in state and federal courts.
-Nick currently serves on the board of Saving Birds Thru Habitat.
+Nick currently serves on the board of the East Michigan Environmental Action Council and Saving Birds Thru Habitat.

 Leor Barak, GLELC board of directors – a proud resident of the City of Detroit, has ten years of legal, public interest, policy and community experience, most of which has involved Detroit.
 Leor is President of Detroit Solutions, L3C.
 After experiences in the corporate legal environment, private practice, and the public sector, Leor litigated on behalf of low-income clients in family law matters.
 Subsequently, Leor served for five years as the Legal & Policy Program Manager at Michigan Community Resources, where he used his legal and organizational expertise to assist nonprofits across Michigan and tackle special legal/policy projects to improve the quality of life in Detroit.
 Leor received the Spirit of Detroit Award from the Detroit City Council in 2010 recognizing some of this work.
 He received a BA in Political Science from the University of Michigan, a JD from Wayne State University Law School, and is currently working towards a graduate degree in Business Administration from Kettering University.
 His leadership activities include serving as Board President of the Isaac Agree Downtown Synagogue, Vice-President of the West Village Association and Community Development Corporation, as a Trustee of JVS, and Director of the Great Lakes Environmental Law Center.